MikFuentes/Management_Mayhem/README.md

 # Event Management Mayhem: A Team-Based Multiplayer Game

 This is the repository for Event Management Mayhem, a multiplayer party simulation game for mobile devices that aims to teach students the basics of event management.
-Learn about the different roles in event management and work together to complete the assigned tasks in this fun and chaotic game!
+Learn about the different roles in event management and work together to complete the assigned tasks in this chaotic team game!

 Play now: https://play.unity.com/mg/other/event-management-mayhem